-Server Mode Current z/VM Support Notes o on zSeries: (1) 370-mode operating sys stems will not run as guests of z/VM on this server.
-(2) The CMOS Cryptographic Processor is supported for use by guests. ported for use by guests.
+Server Mode Current z/VM Support Notes Notes on zSeries: (1) 370-mode operating systems will not run as guests of z/VM on this server.
+(2) The CMOS Cryptographic Processor is supported for use by guests. upported for use by guests.
 (3) Only the following run in LPAR IFL mode on this server: Linux on zSeries, z/VM 4.3.0, z/VM 4.4.0, z/VM 5.1.0, and CMS and standalone utilities supplied with those z/VM releases.
-For ICKDSF support informatio see the ICKDSF Program Directory.
-I (4) The PCI Cryptographic Accelerator and PCI Cryptographic Coprocessor are supported for use by Linux zSeries guests.
+For ICKDSF support information see the ICKDSF Program Directory.
+(4) The PCI Cryptographic Accelerator and PCI Cryptographic Coprocessor are supported for use by Linux on zSeries guests.
 On z/VM 4.3.0 or z/VM 4.4.0, APAR VM62933 is required for DirMaint support.
 (5) To use the integrated 3270 console task on the Hardware Management Console as a system operator console for z/VM 4.4.0 or z/VM 5.1.0, the server must be running at the current Licensed Internal Code (LIC) level with the Hardware Management Console at Version code 1.8.0 or later.
-(6) On z/VM 3.1.0 or z/VM 4.3.0, compatibility support for the z990 and z890 does not provide exploitation of the following z990 and z890 features: • Dynamic-I/O configuration in a multiple LCSS environment • More than 15 LPARs • Extended I/O-measurement facilities • IPL from FCP-attached disks • Adapter interruptions for OSA-Express and FCP channels • Performance assist for V=V guests in Linux and z/VM environments Dynamic-I/O configuration with a z990 or z890 is supported 90 is supported for LCSS0 only.
-E Preventative Service Planning (PSP) bucket prior to installing sket prior to installing a z890.
-I (7) The PCIX Cryptographic and z/OS guests.
-Coprocessor (Cryp to Express) and Crypto Express2 are supported for use by Linux
+(6) On z/VM 3.1.0 or z/VM 4.3.0, compatibility support for the z990 and z890 doe the following z990 and z890 features: Dynamic-I/O configuration in a multiple LCSS environment More than 15 LPARs Extended I/O-measurement facilities IPL from FCP-attached disks Adapter interruptions for OSA-Express and FCP channels Performance assist for V=V guests in Linux and z/VM environments LCSS environment and FCP channels Dynamic-I/O configurat ion with a z990 or z890 is supported for LCSS0 only.
+ICE Preventative Service Planning (PSP) bucket prior to installing bucket prior to installing a z890.
+(7) The PCIX Cryptograph and z/OS guests. ic Coprocessor (Cr ypto Express) and Crypto Express2 are supported for use by Linux